Cold Snap (Dexter: New Blood): Writing

 Phillips recognized the ending had suited the time when it was broadcast, as around 2013, there were a number of real-life serial killers known to be living in Oregon and nearby states.
 Phillips also considered that by surrounding himself with chainsaws, Dexter was under a constant reminder about how his mother had died.
 As Phillips was unsure of the intent that the finale was meant to deliver, he decided to incorporate a major timeskip, nearly a decade from the end of events of the original series.
 While Dexter is still a lumberjack, he had since moved to the fictional town of Iron Lake, New York.
-Because of that, Phillips did not consider the miniseries as a ninth season, since there was a major discontinuity in the serialization of the story.
+Because of that, Phillips did not consider the miniseries as a ninth season.
 As the writing staff wrote out the ten-episode miniseries, they established how the series would end and wrote backwards from that.

 Phillips described the intention of skipping Dexter's narrations for most of the episode, "it makes the character accessible, vulnerable, it's also a great chance for humor.
 And to not have that as a tool in our toolbox, made it more challenging to write that first episode, but it's so worth the satisfaction of when he finally does talk and when 'tonight's the night' comes back."

 Describing Dexter snapping and returning to his old persona, Hall explained, "Matt destroys this manifestation of Dexter's aspiration of purity.
 He shoots this deer at a time when it's the last thing Dexter has to hold on to.
 He's obviously been struggling with Matt and has felt tempted.
 I imagine when temptations like that have emerged in the past that maybe Dexter's left town, that he's moved on.
 But in this case he doesn't."
 Hall also felt it was important to explore Dexter's relationship with his son Harrison, "the richness of that relationship and that exploration is a big part of what we're up to, and a big part of why this felt like a story worth telling.
 It felt like the right time."